 Members are not required to compete in races, you may just want to come along for the social aspect, but many runners enjoy the challenge of setting and beating their goals while racing.

-Club membership runs from the 1st April to the 31st March of the following year.
+Club membership normally runs from the 1 April to the 31 March of the following year.
+Membership fees are agreed at the AGM in October each year.

 ** Please note that Junior members must be accompanied at all Red Rose events and training sessions by a parent or legal guardian who must be a current club member.

-The 2016 AGM voted to keep Junior membership free but to affiliate Junior members only if they pay the £15 England Athletics affiliation fee.
-So if you are a Junior and want to compete in the Mid Lancs Cross Country, the Interclub series or get a discount on normal race entry fees then you now need to be affiliated.
-Note that there are different age restrictions for these races and you might want to learn about those before deciding if you want to be affiliated.
+The 2019 AGM voted to charge a nominal Junior membership fee of £1 and affiliate Junior members only if they pay the additional £15 England Athletics affiliation fee.
+So, if you are a Junior and want to compete in the Mid Lancs Cross Country, the Interclub series or get a discount on normal race entry fees then you now need to be affiliated.
+Note that there are different age restrictions for these races, and you might want to learn about those before deciding if you want to be affiliated.
 See our See FAQ number 2.3.

 Previously a member of a different Club?